TMairi/tmairi.github.io/_posts/2018-01-28-forensic-aquisition-with-dd-tools.md

 ### In a Forensic Environment

 In the context of digital forensic investigation; the `dd` tool and its derivatives can be used to read data from the device file of an attached drive and write this data to a raw image file.
-Bear in mind that the data you acquire from a device such as a hard drive, may not necessarily be complete (see '**Data completeness**' section below).
+Bear in mind that the data you acquire from a device such as a hard drive, may not necessarily be complete (see '**Data Completeness**' section below).
 The resulting raw image file can then be easily imported into an appropriate analysis suite, or interrogated with other command-line tools.

 I personally prefer to use Linux for performing digital forensics whenever I can, and I find `dd`, along with its variants, to be invaluable tools.
 I would highly recommend using low-level command-line tools like `dd` to better understand the forensic process before utilizing the well-known commercial tools.